-[Update February 2019] We are presently involved in several Medicare and Medicaid fraud claims involving the EMS providers.
+[Update May 2020] We are presently involved in several Medicare and Medicaid fraud claims involving the EMS providers.
 The Centers for Medicare & Medicaid Services (“CMS”) believes that the EMS industry has one of the highest rates of fraud within the healthcare industry.
 The situation has become so dire that in many metropolitan areas, CMS has taken the unprecedented step of freezing new applications for ambulance services.
 That means that legitimate providers can’t even expand because there is so much fraud that the auditors can’t keep up with the existing providers.

 Common themes of fraud within the industry include transporting patients despite a complete lack of medical necessity.
 Ambulance companies that cater to dialysis patients or who transport patients to and from nursing homes are often guilty of these fraudulent practices.
 Another type of fraud includes billing for advanced life support transports when only basic life support services were warranted or necessary.
 Yet another type of EMS fraud involves paying or receiving kickbacks from other healthcare providers.

 The federal False Claims Act is a Civil War era whistleblower law that has become the government’s primary tool in fighting Medicare fraud.
 29 states have similar laws for state funded Medicaid.
 The law allows the government to collect triple damages and high fines.
 Whistleblowers like the law because it protects against retaliation and pays cash rewards.
 The rewards vary between 15% and 30% of whatever the government collects from wrongdoers.